Marie Stopes: Scientific research

 Continuing in the vein of coal ball research, Stopes expanded her studies to include those from the Mesozoic era.
 This represented an exciting new area of study for her, as little evidence of anatomically preserved Mesozoic plants had been found at that time.
 Seeking advice from other academics in the field, she received leads for areas of potential study in India and Japan, the latter of which would become important later on.
 The most promising region at that time proved to be much closer to home, and on 22 March 1907, during the middle of a massive heat wave, Stopes and Watson departed for the Jurassic coast of northeast Scotland, to the coal-mining town of Brora, on the Moray Firth.

 Stopes theorized that Brora would harbor the type of Mesozoic coal balls she was in search of.
-This form of geological prediction, ‘geoprophesy' as Stopes called it, is formally known as biostratigraphy, and was originally formulated by 17th century Danish scientist Nicholas Steno.
-Upon arriving in Brora, they discovered the town’s coal mining operations were still in full operation, and as a result, were unable to gain access to the mines.
+This form of geological prediction, 'geoprophesy' as Stopes called it, is formally known as biostratigraphy, and was originally formulated by 17th century Danish scientist Nicholas Steno.
+Upon arriving in Brora, they discovered the town's coal mining operations were still in full operation, and as a result, were unable to gain access to the mines.
 Instead, the pair set their sights on the coastline, and despite finding some fossil specimens of interest, were unable to locate any coal balls.
 Despite this setback, the flora fossils they did recover were the first Middle Jurassic period specimens to be uncovered in that region, and demonstrated a biostratigraphic link between the Scottish and north east English coasts.

-After returning home to Manchester in April 1907, Stopes set about processing her Bora discoveries for publication.
-However, a previous endeavor from the year before would come to bear fruit.
-During her Brora research, Stopes had been in correspondence with several high-profile Geologists of the time, including John Wesley Judd and Albert Charles Seward, and these two men helped Stopes secure her first major grant, which she had applied for in 1906.
+After returning home to Manchester in April 1907, Stopes set about processing her Brora discoveries for publication.
+However, a previous endeavour from the year before would come to bear fruit.
+During her Brora research, Stopes had been in correspondence with several high-profile geologists of the time, including John Wesley Judd and Albert Charles Seward, and these two men helped Stopes secure her first major grant, which she had applied for in 1906.
 The purpose of this £85 grant was to allow her to conduct her research into Mesozoic coal balls in Japan, and on 19 May 1907, it was granted by the Royal Society.
 In six weeks, Stopes concluded her Brora research, and made arrangements to depart for Japan on 3 July 1907.
 She spent eighteen months at the Imperial University, Tokyo and explored coal mines on Hokkaido for fossilized plants.
-As with the Brora study, Stopes failed to locate any Mesozoic coal balls in Japan either, but did manage to discover many important fossils, such as the Cretaceous angiosperm floras, which she wrote about in her 1909 article “Plant containing nodules from Japan” for the Quarterly Journal of the Geological Society, London.
+As with the Brora study, Stopes failed to locate any Mesozoic coal balls in Japan either, but did manage to discover many important fossils, such as the Cretaceous angiosperm floras, which she wrote about in her 1909 article "Plant containing nodules from Japan" for the Quarterly Journal of the Geological Society, London.
 She also published her Japanese experiences as a diary, called "Journal from Japan: a daily record of life as seen by a scientist", in 1910.